-Clarke Scott is a writer/director who draws on his years of philosophical education and contemplative practice as a Buddhist monk to tell stories of human potential.
+Clarke Scott is a writer/director who draws on his years of philosophical education and contemplative practice to tell stories of human potential.
 With a keen sense for the profound and an honesty of spirit Clarke’s projects often reflect his own concerns for a life well lived.

 Clarke also works as a commercial director, cinematographer, and editor based out of Melbourne, Australia.